What 3 verdicts are possible in a DUI jury trial?

 If the verdict of the jury or the judgment from the judge is that the defendant is guilty on one, several, or all of the counts in a trial, sentencing is usually done immediately after the finding of guilt.
 In most jurisdictions, the judge imposes the sentence.

 However, in some jurisdictions (e.g., Texas), and for some other criminal offenses, it is the jury that decides the sentence.
 In a few states (e.g., Virginia) the jury recommends a sentence and the judge has the final word on the imposition of that sentence.

 If the jurors cannot gather enough support for either a guilty or not guilty verdict on any of the counts, they may be considered by the judge to be “deadlocked.”
 If this happens, the judge usually gives them a chance to break the deadlock.
 If the jury then cannot agree on a verdict, the judge declares a mistrial for that count.

-This may lead to another trial, or may create a stronger negotiating position for the defense attorney to get a reduced charge.
-In rare cases, a mistrial may result in total dismissal of the DUI-DWI charges by the prosecutor.
+This may lead to another trial or may create a stronger negotiating position for the defense attorney to get a reduced charge.
+In rare cases, a mistrial may result in a total dismissal of the DUI-DWI charges by the prosecutor.
 This usually only occurs when the “split” in the juror’s vote was heavily in favor of acquittal.

 To learn more about DUI jury trials, take a look at some of our in-depth articles on the subject below:

 - DUI Jury Selection Explained

 - Who Can Be a DUI Juror?

 - What Are DUI Jury Instructions?